j-cort/_pm04_bookmark/README.md

 So that I can record important points about a website I'd like to add comments to bookmarks

+6. Users manage their bookmarks:
+As a web surfer,
+So that I can organize my bookmarks
+I'd like to add tags to bookmarks

 #Database Setup
 ---------------